How to Secure Tarp to Roof Without Nails

 2. Purchase heavy-duty tarp straps of the necessary length, which should also include metal S-hooks on both ends.
 For added protection, consider choosing straps with UV resistance and weatherproof features to withstand harsh weather conditions.

-3. Lay the tarp on the roof, covering the damaged area entirely, and ensure that it has a sufficient overhang on all sides.
+3. Lay the tarp on the roof, covering the damaged area entirely, and ensure that it extends at least 4 feet beyond the damaged area for adequate coverage.

 4. Attach the S-hooks to the corresponding grommets on the tarp by pushing the hook through the hole.